Are Your Suppliers Sending the Information You Need to Comply with FSMA 204?

 Lastly, consider using the same data collection workflows for all your commodities, not just the ones on the Food Traceability List.
 It’s likely the list will grow in the future, so you will already be prepared if you start collecting this data now.
 It’s also more efficient to collect the same data across your organization rather than asking your employees to use two different workflows.

 iFoodDS has put together a simple infographic to help you get ready to comply with FSMA Rule 204.
-Check it out to see if you are prepared.
+We also recommend New Era Partners’ Timeline to FSMA 204 Compliance infographic.
 We’ve also included a sample of a compliant label below to help you evaluate your own suppliers’ labels.
 We hope these resources help you feel more confident in your ability to navigate Rule 204.
 If you would like to learn more about digital traceability solutions from iFoodDS and how they can help you seamlessly collect and store KDEs, reach out to our team for a free consultation.

 This material is for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.